speakeasy-api/openapi-directory/SDKs/amazonaws.com/ds/2015-04-16/go/README.md

 * `CreateConditionalForwarder` - Creates a conditional forwarder associated with your Amazon Web Services directory.
 Conditional forwarders are required in order to set up a trust relationship with another domain.
 The conditional forwarder points to the trusted domain.
 * `CreateDirectory` - <p>Creates a Simple AD directory.
 For more information, see <a href="https://docs.aws.amazon.com/directoryservice/latest/admin-guide/directory_simple_ad.html">Simple Active Directory</a> in the <i>Directory Service Admin Guide</i>.</p> <p>Before you call <code>CreateDirectory</code>, ensure that all of the required permissions have been explicitly granted through a policy.
 For details about what permissions are required to run the <code>CreateDirectory</code> operation, see <a href="http://docs.aws.amazon.com/directoryservice/latest/admin-guide/UsingWithDS_IAM_ResourcePermissions.html">Directory Service API Permissions: Actions, Resources, and Conditions Reference</a>.</p>
 * `CreateLogSubscription` - Creates a subscription to forward real-time Directory Service domain controller security logs to the specified Amazon CloudWatch log group in your Amazon Web Services account.
-* `CreateMicrosoftAd` - <p>Creates a Microsoft AD directory in the Amazon Web Services Cloud.
+* `CreateMicrosoftAD` - <p>Creates a Microsoft AD directory in the Amazon Web Services Cloud.
 For more information, see <a href="https://docs.aws.amazon.com/directoryservice/latest/admin-guide/directory_microsoft_ad.html">Managed Microsoft AD</a> in the <i>Directory Service Admin Guide</i>.</p> <p>Before you call <i>CreateMicrosoftAD</i>, ensure that all of the required permissions have been explicitly granted through a policy.
 For details about what permissions are required to run the <i>CreateMicrosoftAD</i> operation, see <a href="http://docs.aws.amazon.com/directoryservice/latest/admin-guide/UsingWithDS_IAM_ResourcePermissions.html">Directory Service API Permissions: Actions, Resources, and Conditions Reference</a>.</p>
 * `CreateSnapshot` - <p>Creates a snapshot of a Simple AD or Microsoft AD directory in the Amazon Web Services cloud.</p> <note> <p>You cannot take snapshots of AD Connector directories.</p> </note>
 * `CreateTrust` - <p>Directory Service for Microsoft Active Directory allows you to configure trust relationships.
 For example, you can establish a trust between your Managed Microsoft AD directory, and your existing self-managed Microsoft Active Directory.
 This would allow you to provide users and groups access to resources in either domain, with a single set of credentials.</p> <p>This action initiates the creation of the Amazon Web Services side of a trust relationship between an Managed Microsoft AD directory and an external domain.
 You can create either a forest trust or an external trust.</p>
 * `DeleteConditionalForwarder` - Deletes a conditional forwarder that has been set up for your Amazon Web Services directory.